Skip to content

 Message Actions

-When hovering over a submitted or completed message, you see various actions at the bottom of the message that you can execute by clicking on them:
+At the bottom of a submitted or completed message, you see various actions that you can execute by clicking on them:

 • Copy: Copy the content of the message as Markdown, preserving formatting.